 Farm labor results in unique challenges to the health of farmworkers and their families.
-Farmworkers tend to experience health problems more frequently than the public.
-In addition, their health problems are often more severe, and farmworkers are more likely to experience multiple health problems simultaneously.
-Health concerns that farmworkers may face include poor dental health, diabetes, hypertension and behavioral health issues.(11) Farmworkers also face significant occupational dangers.
-Agriculture is one of the most accident-prone industries in the United States, and workers in the industry face the highest fatality rate in the nation.(12) Some challenges faced by farmworkers that can be linked to their occupation include pesticide exposure, infectious diseases, respiratory issues, hearing and vision problems and musculoskeletal conditions.13 Poor living conditions such as overcrowded or poorly maintained housing and lack of clean drinking water can have negative health impacts.
+Farmworkers may face poor dental health, diabetes, hypertension and mental health issues.11 Agriculture is one of the most accident-prone industries in the United States, and workers in the industry face the highest fatality rate in the nation.12 Occupational challenges faced by farmworkers include pesticide exposure, infectious diseases, respiratory issues, hearing and vision problems and musculoskeletal conditions.13 Poor living conditions such as overcrowded or poorly maintained housing and lack of clean drinking water can have negative health impacts.

-Most farmworkers do not have access to regular, affordable health care.
-Farmworkers rarely have coverage through their employers or public programs, and they do not earn enough money to pay for health insurance.
-Only 36% of farmworkers report having health insurance.
-(4) Over half of the farmworkers surveyed in the National Agricultural Workers Survey cited cost as the major difficulty to accessing health care.
-(4) In addition, farmworkers typically cannot afford to take time off from work or to risk losing their jobs to seek medical care.
-Transportation problems, language and cultural differences and limited clinic hours also create barriers.
-Since 1962, federally-funded Migrant Health and Community Centers have served farmworkers.
-However, only 20 percent of insured workers and 40 percent of uninsured workers utilize these services.
-(4) Follow-up and continuity of care present additional challenges; many farmworkers relocate several times each year and do not maintain permanent addresses or phone numbers.
+Many farmworkers do not have access to regular, affordable health care, often lacking coverage through their employers or public programs, and they do not earn enough money to pay for health insurance.
+Only 56% of farmworkers report having health insurance.5 Over half of the farmworkers surveyed in the National Agricultural Workers Survey cited cost as the major difficulty to accessing health care.5 In addition, farmworkers typically cannot afford to take time off from work or to risk losing their jobs to seek medical care.
+Transportation challenges, language and cultural differences and limited clinic hours also create barriers.
+Follow-up and continuity of care present additional challenges as many farmworkers relocate several times each year and do not maintain permanent addresses or phone numbers.

 Farmworkers are extremely resilient.
-They endure and, in many cases, overcome the difficulties of hard labor, poverty, discrimination, interrupted schooling and health problems or fragmented health care.
-Dedication to family and community provides many Latinos with a strong support system.
-Farmworkers take pride in who they are and their indispensable role in providing food for the nation.
-They work hard to provide a bright future for themselves and their families.
+They endure and often overcome the difficulties of hard labor, poverty, discrimination, interrupted schooling, health problems, and fragmented health care.
+Dedication to family and community provides a strong support system for farmworkers.
+They take pride in who they are and their indispensable role in providing food for the nation, and work hard to provide a bright future for themselves and their families.